-For the final spurt, the social deduction board game “Where am I?
-Alice in a Mad Tea Party ”.
-The project of the Japanese publisher Gotta2 has long been financed, and all stretch goals are activated.
-Now it's just a matter of convincing as many fans as possible of the game idea that can be described as “special”.
+For the final spurt, the Kickstarter social deduction board game “Where am I?
+Alice in a Mad Tea Party.
+The project by the Japanese publisher Gotta2 has long been financed, and all stretch goals have also been activated.
+Now it's just a matter of convincing as many fans as possible of the game idea, which can definitely be described as "special".

-The sober presentation of the Kickstarter campaign should not hide the fact that “Where am I?
-Alice in a Mad Tea Party ”there is a lot of attention to detail.
-Not in terms of the game principle, and certainly not in terms of the German instructions - the material is so refreshing that you can have this social deduction board game on your shelf without actually playing it.
+The sober presentation of the Kickstarter campaign should not hide the fact that behind “Where am I?
+Alice in a Mad Tea Party” is full of attention to detail.
+Not as far as the gameplay is concerned, and certainly not as far as the German instructions are concerned - the material is so refreshing, however, that you can have this social deduction board game on the shelf without actually wanting to play it.

 At the last SPIEL'2019 in Essen, the creators presented their idea, which was extremely successful: the crazy tea party was completely sold out.
 Now there is the chance to get to the game via Kickstarter.